 Collins must back up words with wins to keep job at Ga Tech

-ATLANTA (AP) Geoff Collins has toned down the hokey slogans that were part of his blueprint to build a proud, new brand at Georgia Tech.
+ATLANTA — Geoff Collins has toned down the hokey slogans that were part of his blueprint to build a proud, new brand at Georgia Tech.

 He seems to realize there’s only one thing that really matters.